NiccoloSalvini/thesis/docs/06-exploratory.md

 ### Missing Imputation

-A relatively simple approach to front MAR missingn is to build a regression model to explain the covariates that contain missings and plug-back-in the respective posterior estimates (e.g. posterior means) from their predictive distributions @Little.
+A relatively simple approach to front MAR is to build a regression model to explain the covariates that contain missings and plug-back-in the respective posterior estimates (e.g. posterior means) from their predictive distributions @Little.
 This approach is available in INLA and it is fast and easy to implement in most of the cases, indeed it ignores the uncertainty behind the imputed values [@Bayesian_INLA_Rubio].
 However it has the benefit to be a more than a reasonable choice with respect to the number of imputation needed.
-In the table below are reported the percentage of missing values for both continuous and categorial predictors.
-There are two approaches to follow, the former that consider the imputation of the response, the latter it has been deigned for covariates.
+There are two approaches to follow, the former that considers the imputation of the response, the latter it has been designed for covariates.
-Since the response is not missing, indeed it does _condominium_  imputation is pursued for the latter.
-The output below reports the corresponding indexes for missing observations for _condominium_.
+Since the response is not missing, indeed it does _condominium_,  imputation is pursued for it.
+The output below reports the corresponding data indexes for missing observations in _condominium_.

 ```